ISDuBA/ISDuBA/docs/isdubad-config.md

 '*' = ["WHITE"]
 ```

-An empty `publisher` means all not explicity stated. `publisher`s with non empty values have a higher priority.
+An empty `publisher` means all not explicitly stated. `publisher`s with non-empty values have a higher priority.
 Valid values for `tlps` are the [Traffic Light Protocol](https://en.wikipedia.org/wiki/Traffic_Light_Protocol) 1 values
 `WHITE`, `GREEN`, `AMBER` and `RED`.